North-South Skirmish Association: Smoothbore musket

 Although the American Civil War is frequently thought of as a conflict fought with rifle-muskets, the older smoothbore muskets were commonly used during the first half of the war.
 The N-SSA instituted matches for smoothbore muskets in the 1990s.
 Current N-SSA rules require the use of a bare bullet, and prohibit the use of a patched round ball, as is permitted under MLAIC rules.
 Either flintlock or percussion cap muskets may be used in smoothbore musket competition.

+Single shot pistol

+Early in the American Civil War, even smoothbore pistols were used.
+The newest competition includes these firearms.
+Like musket, current N-SSA rules require the use of a bare bullet, and prohibit the use of a patched round ball, as is permitted under MLAIC rules.
+Either flintlock or percussion cap pistols may be used in smoothbore pistol competition.
+Additionally, a stand to hold the pistol during reloading is required.

 Shooting competition

 The N-SSA holds numerous shooting competitions, known as Skirmishes, throughout the year.
 Skirmishes may be Invitational, sponsored by individual teams; Regional, sponsored by regions; or National, sponsored by the National organization.

 National Championship skirmishes are held twice yearly at the N-SSA home range near Winchester, Virginia in the months of May and October.
 The eastern part of the country is broken up into regions which hold their own regional skirmishes throughout the year, generally once or twice a month during the warmer months.
 Skirmishes feature both individual competitions and team competitions.